hmcts/hwf-staffapp/README.md

 feature_key, activation_time, office_id, enabled.
 When apply you can "schedule" a feature to be active from a certain date or for specific office.
 Feature switching table is managed manually from a rails console for now.

+## Active Feature flag for post UCD changes
+Run this in your localhost to enable UCD changes:
+FeatureSwitching.create(feature_key: 'band_calculation', enabled: true)

 ## N+1 queries debugging
 There is a gem called Bullet.
 If you want to check N+1 queries in development mode, you can uncomment